 If you enjoyed this article, check out also my FB page Fb GarciaCalavera.com , where you can click on the Like button to subscribe.

-Check out other expat lifestyle articles: How shocking is the weather in UK England for foreigners like us? , What are the most shocking facts about UK? ,UK Point Based Immigration System 2021 – How does it work? , Memories from my first voyage on the Albatros school ship , UK cost of living in England – What salary do you need for a decent living here? ,Which country is better to live in: UK England or France? – Why? ,UK- How much does food cost in UK? – Is it cheaper than East Europe – cost comparison UK vs Romania , UK Residence – How to Apply for SETTLED or PRE SETTLED STATUS, What do the Romanians in UK think about Brexit – their lives here and is it still worth coming to the UK?
+Check out other expat lifestyle articles: What is something that you can do in Romania that a person in the United Kingdom can not do? , How shocking is the weather in UK England for foreigners like us? , What are the most shocking facts about UK? ,UK Point Based Immigration System 2021 – How does it work? , Memories from my first voyage on the Albatros school ship , UK cost of living in England – What salary do you need for a decent living here? ,Which country is better to live in: UK England or France? – Why? ,UK- How much does food cost in UK? – Is it cheaper than East Europe – cost comparison UK vs Romania , UK Residence – How to Apply for SETTLED or PRE SETTLED STATUS, What do the Romanians in UK think about Brexit – their lives here and is it still worth coming to the UK?
 Expat Marriage in England UK – Procedure and Costs , How to get your UK Provisional Learner License , Professional conversion for Seafarers – What can you work ashore?, UK NINO – How to get it and how long does it take? , UK Immigration – how much does it costs to relocate to England? ,First 30 days in Hull UK as Expat , Marseille – France one year impressions , How to get PACS in France , Expat beginner’s guide to moving to France , First 48 days as expat in Marseille -France , After six years at sea

 Check out other trips: London or Paris?
 Which is better to visit as a tourist? , Las Palmas – Gran Canaria 2020 , One week in Valletta – Malta , Krakow – Poland surprisingly good vacation , TOP 10 most Beautiful and Authentic cities to visit in EUROPE , Lisbon – Portugal vacation, The London Week , Saint Tropez – France , First 48 days in Marseille France , Romania road trip across the country in 7 days , Budapest Hungary road trip , Prague – dream vacation , Excursion Dobrogea: Enisala, Ibida, Histria , Vacation Madrid Spain, Two days in Jacksonville USA, Paralia – Greece road trip, Brasov 12.2014 , Buzau quick stop , Lepsa & Vrancea county , Chisinau city break , Nessebar Bulgaria , Bucharest weekends 2014 , Busan Korea , 40 days in Cluj Napoca , Hunedoara Castle ; Singapore 2013 , Brasov 02.2014 , Istanbul 01.2014 , Cluj Napoca 08.2013 , Sibiu 07.2013 , San Pedro-Ivory Coast , Bucharest 2013 , Varna 2012 , Los Angeles 2012 , Budapest & Viena trip , Salerno Italy , Cluj Napoca 2012, Florence Italy , Brasov 02.2012 , Amsterdam , Antofagasta-Chile, Valencia Spain , Lima-Peru , Bremen Germany , Istanbul 2009 , Valletta Malta , San Juan-Puerto Rico , Barcelona Spain , Singapore 2010 , Los Angeles 2010 , Transilvania road trip , La Spezia , Bosphorus by ship , Sydney Australia , Melbourne Australia , Auckland New Zealand , San Francisco USA , Tauranga NZ